 Ditch the busywork, ditch the fluff and stuff, and by all means, ditch all the naysayers who don’t support your dreams!

-So there, make a list of all those never ending to-do’s and brilliant ideas you’ve come up with, and apply an option to each one of them.
+So there you have it, three simple options, and a plan to assign every task, brilliant idea, and pesky to-do a home.
+Make a list of all those never ending to-do’s and brilliant ideas you’ve come up with, and apply an option to each one of them.
 Some may need to be postponed until date tbd, and that’s just fine.
 Stick those on your “wishful thinking” list.
 At least you’ll quit staring it in the face everyday.